 Cosmonautics.
 "Spectrum" and "NICA" on the border of the universe (2016)

-Footage №102032, 1 footage, duration: 0:07:49
+Footage №102032, 1 footage, Duration: 0:07:49

-Production: Studio Roscosmos
+Studio Studio Roscosmos

 Scene №1 Cosmonautics.
 "Spectrum" and "NICA" on the border of the universe